 You will have to fill a form similar to the KYC process and provide supporting documents like PAN, Address Proof and Identity Proof.
 One extra field that the Central KYC needs is your Mother’s name.

-List of Documents Needed to Complete the CKYC Procedure
+List of Documents Needed

 - Filled form – here is a link to the ckyc form